atuljayaram/cfs/REPORT.md

 In fs_write, we check if fd is out of bounds by checking if fd > 0 or if fd >= FS_OPEN_MAX_COUNT and return -1 if so.
 We also check if the file is not currently open and return -1 if so.

 In fs_read, we check if fd is out of bounds by checking if fd > 0 or if fd >= FS_OPEN_MAX_COUNT and return -1 if so.
 We also check if the file is not currently open and return -1 if so.

+## Testing
+We were able to pass all the test cases that the professor provides.
+Since the tests weren't as comprehensive though, we decided to write our own test cases! student_test1 tests a lot of things, including creating, adding, deleting files.
+Also, it gets the ls and cat. student_test2 tests the exact same thing, but on a larger scale. student_test3 tests the size of the filename and if the the size is illegal. student_test4 tests the removal of a file that doesn't actually exist!